 Structures of road vehicles, vehicle categories according to UN, elements and orientation of the transmission system.
 The types and the operation of internal combustion engines, fuels, emission.
 The geometry of the cranktrain, the indicator diagram, the power, the torque, the efficiency and the fuel consumption of the internal combustion engines.
 Structure of internal combustion engines, lubrication system, cooling system.
 Fuel systems and charging of internal combustion engines.
 Wheel dimensions, tyre parameters, suspension geometry, Ackermann governing.
 Structure an operation of clutches and manual transmissions.
 Dual clutch transmissions, hydrodinamical clutch and gearboxes.
 Planetary gear.
 Automatized and automatic transmission systems.
 Final gears, differentials, wheel bearings.
 Types of suspension systems, shock absorbers.
 Hydraulic brake systems, ABS.
 Air brake systems.
 Frameworks and structures of road vehicles, passive safety systems.

 Vehicle presentation: cross-engine front-wheel drive vehicle.
 Vehicle presentation: long-wheel-drive rear-wheel drive vehicle.
 Vehicle Show: Bus.
 Engine Assembly.
 Brake pad measurement of internal combustion engine characteristics.
 Measuring and controlling the brake booster of an internal combustion engine.
 Mounting of manual transmissions.
 Clutch and differential assembly.
 Brake System Presentation.

-- knows the basic structure of road vehicles, - knows the operation of the internal combustion engine, its lubrication and cooling systems, and processes, - knows the indicator diagram, performance and efficiency of internal combustion engines - knows the basic wheel models and the Ackermann steering, - is familiar with the basic structure and operating principles of knobs and transmissions,

-- knows the types and operating principles of automated transmissions, - is familiar with the models describing the types of running gear and their general operation, - is familiar with the principles and operation of braking systems, - knows the basic passive safety solutions.
+- Knows the basic structure of road vehicles. - Knows the operation of the internal combustion engine, its lubrication and cooling systems, and processes. - Knows the indicator diagram, performance and efficiency of internal combustion engines. - Knows the basic wheel models and the Ackermann steering. - Is familiar with the basic structure and operating principles of knobs and transmissions. - Knows the types and operating principles of automated transmissions. - Is familiar with the models describing the types of running gear and their general operation. - Is familiar with the principles and operation of braking systems. - Knows the basic passive safety solutions.

-- is able to test and evaluate the basic systems of vehicles, - is able to perform simple vehicle diagnostic tasks in case of appropriate model-specific further education - is capable of creating the operating models of various vehicle elements, - is capable of jointly examining vehicle structure models, modeling a complete drive chain,
+- Is able to test and evaluate the basic systems of vehicles. - Is able to perform simple vehicle diagnostic tasks in case of appropriate model-specific further education. - Is capable of creating the operating models of various vehicle elements. - Is capable of jointly examining vehicle structure models, modeling a complete drive chain.

-- strives to better understand vehicle structures, research and explore new solutions - open to technical approaches to problems and tasks raised by new systems - is able to carry out the assigned tasks in a team - d) autonomy and responsibility: - is able to independently model an unknown vehicle structure solution - can independently process vehicle diagnostic results - is responsible for evaluating a diagnostic measurement task.
+- Strives to better understand vehicle structures, research and explore new solutions. - Open to technical approaches to problems and tasks raised by new systems. - Is able to carry out the assigned tasks in a team.

+- Is able to independently model an unknown vehicle structure solution. - Can independently process vehicle diagnostic results.
+Is responsible for evaluating a diagnostic measurement task.